viviandotdev/ObsidianVault/60 Tags/chinese.md

 **Projects**
-- translating one of your favorite essays
+- Each week work on learning an essay? translating one of your favorite essays
 - memorizing an essay
 	- learn the essay (read it through 10-20 times)
 	- break up the essay into chunks in anki